st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/AddingAnAlteration.md

 **Note**: This is only part 1, part two tackles how to add it to the python script.
 (It can be found further down)

+**NOTE**: ManiaCDN, the CDN service I use to upload the files, do not store files without normalizing them.
+This means that the file `[Rally].json` would turn into `_Rally_.json`, this is means that some filenames will be 'off' when downloading them.
+Do not change the name of the file to work around this,

 ## Step 0: Keeping the code 'clean'